 Damn, am I getting old, or is there not beauty in that kind of simplicity?

-Unless you’ve been inhabiting the underside of a moldy piece of plywood, you know Facebook bought Instagram, and it ain’t a photo-sharing app no mo‘.
+Unless you’ve been inhabiting the underside of a moldy piece of plywood, you know Instagram ain’t a photo-sharing app no mo‘.

 I ditched Facebook years ago because scrolling my feed started feeling like voluntarily soaking my psyche in a rusty bucket of toxic sludge.

-As I 110% have the worst attitude imaginable about all things Facebook and 120% barrel my peepers into the ass-end of my grey matter any time it’s mentioned, you can imagine my dismay when Facebook swallowed Instagram.
+As I 110% have the worst attitude imaginable about all things Meta and 120% barrel my peepers into the ass-end of my grey matter any time its mentioned, you can imagine my dismay when Meta swallowed Instagram.

-Still, I decided to shove my hairy, saw-toothed attitude back into its steel shackles and give Facebook another chance.
+Still, I shoved my hairy, saw-toothed attitude back into its steel shackles and give Meta another chance.

-Would I continue to enjoy being an Instagram user once it was subjected to the Facebook non-chronological cookie-cutter content hamster wheel algorithm of doom?
+Would I continue to enjoy being an Instagram user once it was subjected to the Meta non-chronological cookie-cutter content hamster wheel algorithm of doom?

 The TL;DR (too long; didn’t read) version is:

 - Instagram has had a negative effect on my mental health.
-Specifically my attention span, my creativity, and it makes me feel constantly overwhelmed.
+Specifically, my attention span and my creativity.
+It makes me feel constantly overwhelmed.

 - This app has eleventy-one things to keep up with for little reward.
-As a small creator, you’re constantly fighting the algorithm to have your work seen.
+As a small creator, you’re constantly fighting to have your work seen.